Trade Guides

 **What it should look like:** You describe the job, the system pulls your rates, calculates everything, formats it professionally, and sends it to the client.
 Five minutes, start to finish.
 Same accuracy, fraction of the time.

-That's what ArcQuote does for NZ trade businesses.
-Your price books and standard rates are already in the system.
+That's what ArcQuote does for outdoor construction companies.
+Your price books and standard rates live in the system we run.
 When you quote a retaining wall, it uses your actual costs, your actual markup, and your actual terms.
 You review it, tweak it if needed, and send it.

 Sign 5: You're Spending Evenings and Weekends Catching Up